guerriers/demo-ALLIDB-streamlit/README.md

 # Demo-ALLIDB-streamlit
-:raising_hand::raising_hand: This is a demo app using Streamlit to predict with the ALLIDB (Acute Lymphoblastic Leukemia Image Database)
+:raising_hand::raising_hand: Visit [demo-allidb.streamlit.app](https://demo-allidb.streamlit.app/) to explore a demo app, This is a demo app using Streamlit to predict with the ALLIDB (Acute Lymphoblastic Leukemia Image Database)

 ## Installation